 Acrylic: The poorest performing watch crystal that you can purchase will be one that has an acrylic face.

-Acrylic performs incredibly poor, especially in rugged conditions.
+Acrylic performs poorly, especially in rugged conditions.
 The slightest scuff can leave white marks and blemishes on the face of your watch.

 So why get this watch crystal then?

-However, if you have the budget, you will be much happier in a higher quality crystal like mineral or sapphire that we outlined above.
+However, if you have the budget, you will be much happier in a higher quality crystal-like mineral or sapphire outlined above.

 Finding The Perfect Size Watch For Your Wrist